SEARCH

 I placed screws in the eggs and suspended them from thread on a stick.
 This made it easy to use the spray-on plastic primer and (after drying) add the blue acrylic craft paint.

-When the blue paint was completely dry, I added a few layers of outdoor Mod Podge to protect them.
+When the blue paint was completely dry, I added a few layers of outdoor Mod Podge to protect the paint and help seal them shut.

 Set Up the Nest